buildpacks/spec/buildpack.md

 - Buildpacks may be provided by both operators and users.
 - OCI image storage credentials may not be owned or managed by application developers.

+Therefore, the following assumptions and requirements exist to prevent malicious buildpacks or applications from gaining unauthorized access to external resources.

 ### Assumptions of Trust

 Allowed: